trailblazer/trailblazer.github.io/marketing.md

 You pick what you need.

-### Dispatch

-Routing HTTP calls and dispatching to your business logic can happen with a variety of frameworks.
 Rails, Lotus, Roda, Webmachine or Grape, they all work fine with Trailblazer's architecture.

-### ORM

-The persistence layer is completely up to you.
+The persistence layer is completely up to you, too.
 Use ActiveRecord, Lotus::Model, ROM, or Sequel.
 They will handle the persisting of data and retrieval.
 Keep them free of validations and callbacks, that is Trailblazer's job now.

 ### Cells